Last Updated September, 2020

 Warung Tepi Sari

-Warung Tepi Sari is that type of a restaurant where you love coming back to.
+Warung Tepi Sari is the type of restaurant where you love coming back to.

 The location is outside of Ubud, but the ride is worth your time.
 We saw some people getting to this place by bikes (not motorbikes, but regular bikes) just to chill, work and enjoy the view.
 Yes, there is a wi-fi and signal is good enough for completing your laptop work.